-If you need a partner for a bridge game, there is a new person to contact!
-Barbara Smith has volunteered to be partner arranger in 2018.
-Barbara can be contacted on 4948 2929 or by email at firstname.lastname@example.org
+If you need a partner for a bridge game, please contact Barbara Smith on 4948 2929 or by email at email@example.com

 The Toronto Bridge Club meets in the Carey Bay Village shopping centre.

 The Club is tucked in behind Cellarbrations.
 There are front and rear doors.
 The rear door has a ramp for people with mobility issues.

 Whether you are new to the area or just passing through, we would love to meet you.
 You will be made to feel very welcome.